pypeit/PypeIt/doc/wave_calib.rst

 This algorithm is based on pattern matching the detected lines with that expected from the lamps observed.
-It has worked well for the low dispersion spectrographs and has been used to generate the templates needed for most of the other algorithms.
+It has worked well for the low dispersion spectrographs and has been used to generate the templates used for most of the other algorithms.

 It has the great positive of requiring limited developer effort once a vetted line-list for the observed lamps has been generated.